 But most importantly, the right to burn the American flag is one of the core freedoms that the flag symbolizes, as legendary magicians Penn and Teller have long demonstrated.
 In the United States of America, you can hate your government.
 You can say that out loud.
 You can even protest your government through verbal and symbolic speech.
 You have a right to speak, even when your speech is unpopular or transgressive.
 A right doesn’t make it good, but equally true is that being bad doesn’t make something not a right.
 Even under Supreme Court standards, flag burning would never in itself constitute “incitement to imminent lawless action” — not even close.

 Should religious bakers be allowed to refuse service based on their religious beliefs?
 As I argued in 2017, Colorado baker Jack Phillips had a strong case-in-chief defense that he did not violate the discrimination statute in question at all.

 But if someone wanted to argue that such a state law was unconstitutional, religious freedom is not the ideal argument.
-Instead, you could argue based on freedom of speech, that the customization of cakes (or other direct participation in a wedding like photograph) constitutes a message or expression that the state is compelling someone to make.
+Instead, you could argue based on freedom of speech, that the customization of cakes (or other direct participation in a wedding, like photography) constitutes a message or expression of approval that the state is compelling someone to make.
 The government can’t compel speech. #FirstAmendment.